-An approved management plan is required where an exporter wants to undertake any of the activities described in Error!
-Reference source not found. (sea) or Error!
-Reference source not found. (air).
+An approved management plan is required where an exporter wants to undertake any of the activities described in Table B1 (sea) or Table B2 (air).

 The department may also request exporters to provide a management plan when required, to be satisfied that livestock for export are managed in a way that ensures positive animal health and welfare outcomes.
 For example, for consignments following a notifiable mortality incident by an exporter.